Scalped (comics): Characters

 Chief Lincoln Red Crow (Lakota: Kangi Sa), a.k.a.
-John Rayfield Bustill, a bullish Lakota elder in his fifties, Red Crow's professional demeanor conceals a cold determination to elevate his Reservation beyond their dire surroundings, no matter the cost.
+John Rayfield Bustill, is a bullish Lakota elder in his fifties.
+Red Crow's professional demeanor conceals a cold determination to elevate his Reservation beyond their dire surroundings, no matter the cost.
 A "big man" on the reservation with fingers in many pies, he is President of the Oglala Tribal Council, Sheriff of the Tribal Police Force and managing director of the Crazy Horse, his chief project since leaving the Native American Rights movement.
 The need to balance feuding parties with conflicting interests, as well as raising the necessary funds, has led him into a position of a local crime lord, managing his interests in drugs, prostitution and arms dealing.
 Publicly and privately, Red Crow is not shy about drawing attention to the overwhelming problems of the reservation, or his efforts to reduce them, statements dismissed by his critics who claim he's merely a mob boss presiding over a criminal empire feeding off the reservation.

 Red Crow has unresolved romantic feelings for Gina Bad Horse, with whom he shares a history during their times as militant Native American rights activists.
 His estranged daughter Carol refuses to speak to him civilly, and he becomes concerned with Dashiell's obsession with her.
 As the series continues, his attempts at redemption are met with mixed results, idealism clashing against the cold reality of life on the Rez.

-Gina Bad Horse: Dashiell's estranged mother, and a longtime activist pushing for the rights of Native Americans.
+Gina Bad Horse is Dashiell's estranged mother, and a longtime activist pushing for the rights of Native Americans.
 With Lincoln Red Crow and Lawrence Belcourt, she participated in the ambush and murder of two FBI agents who entered the reservation one night in 1975.
 While she initially held the wounded agents under the gun, Red Crow took the pistol from her and was hinted to have executed them himself initially, saying that she didn't want to have the killing on her conscience.
 In the present time, she and her band of protesters now oppose Red Crow's plans to open the casino.
 Her murder drives much of the plot of the series, as it touches the lives not only of Dash and Red Crow, but of Belcourt, Catcher, Nitz, and Wade.